Tigers draft Arizona State slugger Torkelson with No. 1 pick

 This year’s draft was originally scheduled to be held for the first time in Omaha, Nebraska, as a lead-in to the College World Series.
 Instead, the coronavirus pandemic caused baseball to make some drastic changes, including holding the draft as a remote event — much like the NFL did in April — and shortening it from three days with 40 rounds to just two days and five rounds.

-MLB Commissioner Rob Manfred announced the first-round selections, as he has done since taking over for Bud Selig in 2015.
+Manfred announced the first-round selections, as he has done since taking over for Bud Selig in 2015.
 Manfred also addressed racial injustice and the recent protests that have taken place all around the country and the world.
 All 30 team representatives, operating remotely, held up signs at the beginning of the broadcast that read: “Black Lives Matter.
 United For Change.”

 The shortened college and high school baseball seasons presented unique challenges for big league scouting departments, which had to rely more on videos of players instead of attending games to help with their evaluations.

-Despite all that, the 20-year-old Torkelson had long been linked to the Tigers with the top pick.
-Vanderbilt infielder Austin Martin and Texas A&M left-hander Asa Lacy were also believed to be in the mix, but the 6-foot-1, 220-pound Torkelson was too good to pass up for Detroit.

-With power to all fields and a great eye at the plate, Torkelson established himself as college baseball’s top slugger after going undrafted out of high school.
-He hit 54 home runs at Arizona State, finishing two shy of Bob Horner’s school record — a mark Torkelson would have likely obliterated if his college season hadn’t been canceled after just 17 games because of the pandemic.
+With power to all fields and a great eye at the plate, the 6-foot-1, 220-pound Torkelson established himself as college baseball’s top slugger after going undrafted out of high school.
+He hit 54 home runs at Arizona State, finishing two shy of the school record set by Bob Horner — who went No. 1 overall in 1978.

+Torkelson likely would have obliterated that mark if his college season hadn’t been canceled after just 17 games because of the pandemic.
 The Petaluma, California, native hit .340 with six homers and 11 RBIs this year.

+“We know he can play first.
+But our scouts strongly feel that he can play third base, and that’s out intent at this point,” Detroit general manager Al Avila said on the ESPN broadcast.
+“He’s exactly the type of player we hoped would be there for us to get with the top pick.
+Obviously, he’s one of the most productive hitters in college history.”

 The Tigers’ selection of Torkelson marked the second straight year a college position player was taken with the first pick after Baltimore chose Oregon State catcher Adley Rutschman last year.
 It’s the first time that has happened since Milwaukee took North Carolina catcher B.J.
 Surhoff in 1985 and Pittsburgh selected Arkansas third baseman Jeff King a year later.